openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 This specification also defines the following terms.
 In the case where a term has a definition that differs, the definition below is authoritative.

 Credential:
 :  A set of one or more claims about a subject made by a Credential Issuer.
-Note that this definition of a term "credential" in this specification is different from that in [@!OpenID.Core].
+Note that this definition of a term "Credential" in this specification is different from that in [@!OpenID.Core].

 Verifiable Credential (VC):
 :  An Issuer-signed Credential whose authenticity can be cryptographically verified.
 Can be of any format used in the Issuer-Holder-Verifier Model, including, but not limited to those defined in [@VC_DATA], [@ISO.18013-5] (mdoc) and [@Hyperledger.Indy] (AnonCreds).